rtcpolk/Animatronic-Eyeball-Mechanism/README.md

 If you are unfamiliar with `ROS2` or `microROS`, check out the official [ROS2 Concepts Documentation](https://docs.ros.org/en/humble/Concepts.html) or [microROS Concepts Documentation](https://micro.ros.org/docs/concepts/client_library/introduction/).

 ### Installing Ubuntu on a Windows Virutal Machine
 The class I am taking had us install `ROS2` on Ubuntu 22.04. `ROS2` and `microROS` seem to have better support for Ubuntu, but should work with Windows and macOS.
-The following steps should still apply but the commands will be different.
+If you don't use Ubuntu, the following steps should still apply but the commands will be different.

 `VMWare` is now free and can be used to create virtal machines that allow you to run other OS than what is native to your computer.
 To install `VMWare` for Windows use this [download](https://vanderbilt365-my.sharepoint.com/:u:/g/personal/hao_yang_vanderbilt_edu/EV_91KZyB4xBiFNZSW5ffjQBcetFDbwrvGudhkRSaf6fvw?e=VUdvoN) and follow this [tutorial](https://shaileshjha.com/how-to-install-vmware-workstation-12-pro-on-windows-10/).